Are you Eating Your Emotions?

 - Increased risk of suicidal thoughts

-Recognizing the seriousness of eating disorders is essential for fostering understanding and encouraging effective treatment pathways for those affected.
+Recognising the seriousness of eating disorders is essential for fostering understanding and encouraging effective treatment pathways for those affected.

 Hello, I’m Mary Galanis